gururaj-s/PrIDE/README.md

 * To reduce experiment runtime, you may reduce instr. count (`MAX_INSTS`) in `runscript.sh`to 100Mn.
 * The dominant simulation cost then is running the checkpointing process, which takes ~1.5 days,

+**Note on Simulation Crashese:** One reason could be an issue with the benchmarks.
+A limited number of processor cores or limited DRAM can also be incapable of running 22 Gem5 processes in parallel causing Gem5 processes to crash.
+* To check the benchmarks, one can try to run the benchmarks natively (without Gem5).
+* If amount of cores or DRAM is the limitation, one can decrease the `MAX_GEM5_PARALLEL_RUNS`.
+This will however linearly increase the simulation time.